 All-wire cages are best suited for angoras.
 Wooden hutches or an indoor pen-style setup with litter boxes can also be used, but are harder to keep clean.
 Wire floors or wire coverings for litter boxes are a requirement for angoras to protect the rabbits from feces and shavings.
 Angora wool easily catches particulate substrates (like pine shavings), which can quickly ruin a coat and cause health problems.
 Litter boxes will need to be cleaned daily.
 Pans under cages usually need to be cleaned weekly at a minimum.
+Compressed pine pellets (equine bedding) are a good choice for absorbing urine in pans.
 If cages are hung outside over dirt, the amount of cleaning that needs to occur is greatly reduced (rabbit droppings make excellent compost and can be put directly on plants without causing damage).

-The cage should be as large as you can afford to make it (I prefer a minimum of 30″x36″ for German angoras, larger is always better).
+The cage should be as large as you can afford to make it (I prefer a minimum of 30″x36″, but larger is always better).

 The cage should be protected from moisture, drafts, and heat in the summer.
 Angoras are very heat sensitive and need to be provided with fans when temperatures climb above 90°F, or brought inside an air-conditioned area.
 If the rabbits live outside in the summer, their coats will need to be clipped short as long as the weather remains hot.
 Cold weather is usually not an issue as long as the cage is protected from drafts and precipitation.
 Rabbits that are clipped in the winter may be given a jacket to wear (see the IAGARB website for a pattern), although a box filled with hay or straw is often sufficient.